-Before anything else, I reassured my patient that we have all been there.
+That’s the story Marcia told me at her recent appointment.
+Although she felt self-conscious and freaked out, it’s a story I’m sure many can relate to.
+I reassured her that we have all been there.
 But I knew what was really on her mind.
-When we reach a certain age, and we start to forget more things, experience more brain fog, or feel more “low”, it’s common to start to worry about whether our brain health is just going to be downhill from here.
+When we reach a certain age, and we start to forget more things, experience more brain fog, or feel “low” more often, it’s common to start to worry about whether our brain health is starting a long downhill spiral.
 Short answer: no!
-But let me tell you more about what I mean.
+But that’s probably not the reassurance you are looking for, so let me tell you more about what I mean.

 The thing is, very few of the things that we think of as negative effects of aging are actually inevitable.
 Of course, our bodies, our hormones, and our brains naturally change as we get older, but if we nourish and support our bodies throughout every stage of life, it is absolutely possible to maintain health, vitality, and cognitive function well into our later years.